19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Attributes.md

 You must be able to clearly see the target of your spell and they must be in range.

-Touch spells can only be cast on creatures whom you could make a [Melee Attack](../../Game%20Procedures/Combat/Melee%20Attack.md) against.
+Touch spells can only be cast on creatures who you are [Engaged](../../Game%20Procedures/Conditions/Engaged.md) with.

 [Spells](../Spells.md) with an [{AOE} Area of Effect](Areas%20of%20Effect/{AOE}%20Area%20of%20Effect.md) apply relevant spell text to all affected creatures.